 What happens when a lifelong evangelist asks God how to reach 33 million teenagers in America?
 For Sean Dunn, the answer was clear: Go where they are.

 Sean is the founder and president of Groundwire, a digital-first ministry that interrupts scrolling teens with hope-filled messages, connects them with real people online, and introduces them to Jesus.
 The result?
-In 2024 alone, more than 1.5 million young people professed faith in Christ — at an average cost of just $48 per decision.
+In 2024 alone, more than 1.5 million young people professed faith in Christ — at an average cost of just $48 per decision while most ministries in the US spend up to $35,000 to see one!

 Called to contend for a generation